The Nervi Football Stand that Swindon almost got

 It turns out that:

 Swindon was a mid-sized railway town, located 80 miles west of London in the rural county of Wiltshire.
-The letter from Mr Laurence Robertson explained that he had received authorisation from the local Council to engage an “illustrious” architect to produce plans for a new grandstand at the County Ground, home of Second Division Swindon Town FC.
+The letter from Mr Laurence Robertson explained that he‘d received authorisation from the local Council.
+It explained that they wished to engage an “illustrious” architect to produce plans for a new grandstand at the County Ground.
+The home of Second Division Swindon Town FC.

 The letter from Swindon Council described their admiration for Nervi’s Olympic portfolio, making particular reference to the Stadio Flaminio.
 They wanted to bring a piece of nuovo-Roman chic to Wiltshire.

-The precise identity of the visionary on the Swindon Development Committee remains a mystery, but the employment of Nervi certainly represented a shift in the town’s traditional architectural style, which was more Industrial Revolution than Italian Modernism.
-This was to be Britain’s first Nervi monument.’
+The precise identity of the visionary on the Swindon Development Committee remains a mystery.
+The employment of Nervi represented a shift in the town’s traditional architectural style.
+To that point it had been more Industrial Revolution than Italian Modernism.